seanorama/gloo/docs/content/guides/observability/tracing.md

 - [Datadog](https://docs.datadoghq.com/getting_started/tracing/)

 {{% notice note %}}
 This guide uses the Zipkin tracing platform as an example to provide general steps for how to set up tracing in Gloo Edge.
-To set up other tracing platforms, refer to the platform-specific documentation.
+To set up other tracing platforms, refer to the platform-specific documentation or the [Envoy tracing provider documentation](https://www.envoyproxy.io/docs/envoy/v1.21.1/api-v3/config/trace/v3/http_tracer.proto#config-trace-v3-tracing-http).
 {{% /notice %}}

 ## How does it work?